Best Ammonia Detector (for Leaks, Air Quality, Farms in 2023)

 35 ppm (Short Term Exposure Limit - STEL)

-Is Ammonia Detection Used for Poultry Farms?
+Are Ammonia Detectors Used in Poultry Farms?

 Measuring ammonia in farms and other indoor livestock facilities have additional benefits for farmers.
 NH3 detection is necessary to improve waste management, ensure proper ventilation and air flow, and control protein feed regiments.